gatsbyjs/gatsby/docs/blog/2018-06-18-why-narative-loves-gatsby/index.md

 ![Why Narative loves Gatsby hero](narative-gatsby-hero.jpg)

 To understand why we love Gatsby you have to understand what we do at Narative.
-Narative is a digital studio that focuses on creating the best brands and products in the world.
+Narative is a venture studio that focuses on developing the best brands and products in the world.
 Our team works on everything from page based websites to complex web apps.
 The core of our engineering team works in the React ecosystem and has experience from some of the best startups in Canada.
+Narative wildly outgrew our expectations, growing from 2 to 6 people in only a 5 month time span.
+We're proud to announce that, in these 5 months alone, we've exceeded our 7 figure revenue target.
+The accomplishments we've reached so quickly would not be possible without Gatsby at the core of our techncial infrastructure.

 Traditionally, building page based websites, such as marketing websites, landing pages, or blogs, would require a vastly different skillset from building interactive web apps.
 There are popular tools such as WordPress or Drupal that are written in their own flavour of PHP or static site generators such as Jekyll, Hugo, and Middleman that leverage templating to build static websites. _The problem we've found with these tools is that there is very little overlap between web app development and page based development_.
 Within the last couple years, React has taken over web app development and popularized an intuitive API for building user interfaces.
 React has also created an astonishing community of developers that are focused on creating amazing tools to accelerate and improve UI development.